node-red/node-red.github.io/docs/hardware/raspberrypi.md

 Then browse to `http://{the-ip-address-returned}:1880/`

 <div class="doc-callout">
- <em>Note:</em> the default browser included in Raspbian, Epiphany,
+ <em>Note:</em> the default browser included in Raspbian, used to be Epiphany, and
-has some quirks that mean certain keyboard short-cuts do not work within the Node-RED editor.
-We <b>strongly</b> recommend installing the Firefox-ESR browser instead:
+has some quirks that meant certain keyboard short-cuts do not work within the Node-RED editor.
+We <b>strongly</b> recommend installing the Firefox-ESR or Chromium browser instead:
 <pre>
     sudo apt-get install firefox-esr
 </pre>
-More recent build include Chromium - which also works fine but can be rather slow on a Pi1 or Zero.
+More recent build include Chromium y default - which also works fine but can be rather slow on a Pi1 or Zero.
 </div>

 You can then start creating your [first flow](../getting-started/first-flow).